nstoik/farm_monitor/README.md

 The list of available variables are:
 - TAG: The tag of the docker image to build.
 Defaults to "dev"
 - MULTI_STAGE_TARGET: The target to build.
 Defaults to "prod-stage"
 - TRAEFIK_DOMAIN: The domain name of the traefik service.
-Defaults to "localhost"
-- VITE_API_HOSTNAME: The hostname of the API.
-Defaults to "${TRAEFIK_DOMAIN}"
+Defaults to "localhost".
+Can be a comma separated list of domains to build multiple containers with different domains specified.
 - VITE_API_PREFIX: defaults to "/api"
 - VITE_API_PORT: The port the frontend connects to.
 Defaults to "443"
 - VITE_API_PROTOCOL: The protocol the API is exposed on.
 Defaults to "https"